-Resistance Management: To limit the potential for development of resistance, DO NOT make more than five (5) applications of Cabrio or other QoI (Group 11) fungicides per season.
+Resistance Management: To limit the potential for development of resistance, DO NOT apply more than 0.6 to ai pyraclostrobin (= 47.5 oz Cabrio) per acre per season.

-DO NOT make more than two (2) sequential applications of Cabrio before alternating to a labeled fungicide with a different mode of action.
+DO NOT make more than two (2) sequential apprications of Cabrio before alternating to a labeled non-Group 11 fungicide with a different mode of action.